-- Customers can only pay invoices on your terms using mailed paper checks and phoned-in payments
+- Customers can only pay invoices on your terms using mailed paper checks and phoned-in payments.

-- Your A/R staff hemorrhages time accepting, processing, and reconciling payments
+- Your AR staff hemorrhages time accepting, processing, and reconciling payments.

 - Your business pays high, unpredictable credit card fees each month.

-Step 1: Define Your Goals for the Payment Process
+1. Define Your Goals for the Payment Process

-- Impaired A/R metrics.
+- Impaired AR metrics.
 Your business may experience wide-ranging impacts from slow or lost payments.
 How could you erase these payment gaps?

-Step 2: Document How You Process Payments Today
+2. Document How You Process Payments Today

 Gather up the following inputs for a broader understanding: